Saint Cloud Weather Forecast

 Article by Elijah Arellano.
 Photo by Elijah Arellano.

-Monday 24 Feb.
-2025 – Temperatures finally start to warm up in Saint Cloud after a bitterly cold last week with a high of about 46 F and a low of about 35 F. Winds of 10 to 20 mph coming from the W will make the coldest temperatures feel about 25 F and warmest temperatures feel about 39 F. The skies throughout the day will be partly cloudy.
+March 3, 2025 – On Monday, Saint Cloud can expect to have a high of about 52 F and a low of about 36 F. Winds of 5 to 10 mph from the SE will make the make temperatures feel a little cooler than they are, but not too much since temperatures are above freezing.
+The skies throughout the day will be partly cloudy with a chance of rain showers as the evening approaches.

 Recent Comments